 Now, let’s talk about the 3 main traditional types of running shoes (cushion, stability, motion control), and who may benefit from them, followed by descriptions of 2 new classes of footwear that are gaining traction (minimalist, low-rise), pun intended.

-Cushioning shoes’ main function is to provide shock absorption, and little support.
+Cushioning shoes’ main function is to provide shock absorption and little support.
 They're typically best for runners who are mild pronators or supinators.
-This usually corresponds to the foot-type that is more high-arched, and stiff.
+This usually corresponds to the foot type that is more high-arched, and stiff.
 Running form is best described as “neutral”, without excessive pronation/supination.

 Stability shoes help slow down pronation.
 They're good for neutral runners or those who exhibit mild to moderate over-pronation.
 They often have a “post” or other structure built into the shoe for support.
 Foot-types that benefit from this traditional shoe type are flat to “normal”.

-Motion control shoes are usually straight, and have much beefier offer features such as stiffer heels or a design built on straighter lasts to counter overpronation.
+Motion-control shoes are usually straight and have much beefier offer features such as stiffer heels or a design built on straighter lasts to counter overpronation.
 They're best for runners who exhibit moderate to severe overpronation.

 2 new classes of shoes are “Minimalist”, and “Low-rise”, and this is where things can become even more confusing.

 Minimalist shoes typically have little cushioning, very little support, and are meant to allow your foot to move freely and naturally, while enclosed in the basic protection of a lightweight shoe.
 Some are considered more "barefoot-mimicking " than others, with soles that only provide the bare minimum in protection from ground hazards.
-Many have no cushion in the heel pad and a very thin layer (as little as 3-4mm) of shoe between your skin and the ground.
+Many have no cushion in the heel pad and a very thin layer (as little as 3-4mm) of the shoe between your skin and the ground.
 The thinking, further, is that by allowing your foot to move as if it were barefoot, you will properly use the muscles and joints, and adjust your stride to the most efficient pattern for you.
-A well known example is the Vibram Five-fingers line of shoes.
+A well-known example is the Vibram Five-fingers line of shoes.

 Vibram five fingers(R)

 Low-rise, (or ramp) shoes provide a flatter foot position within the shoe.
-If you split a running shoe cleanly down the middle, and measured how thick the padding is under the heel and under the forefoot, a traditional shoe will often have 12mm or more difference in height.
+If you split a running shoe cleanly down the middle, and measure how thick the padding is under the heel and under the forefoot, a traditional shoe will often have 12mm or more difference in height.